Stephen A. Douglas: Illinois politician

 During one evening in the early 1840s, Douglas dined with Joseph Smith, the Prophet and President of the Church of Jesus Christ of Latter-day Saints.
-At Douglas's request, President Smith recounted a history of the Missouri persecutions, to which Douglas expressed sympathy.
+At Douglas' request, President Smith recounted a history of the Missouri persecutions, to which Douglas expressed sympathy.
 Joseph Smith then pronounced the following prophecy on the head of Stephen A. Douglas: Judge, you will aspire to the presidency of the United States; and if ever you turn your hand against me or the Latter-day Saints, you will feel the weight of the hand of Almighty upon you; and you will live to see and know that I have testified the truth to you; for the conversation of this day will stick to you through life.

+U.S. House of Representatives

-House of Representatives
+Douglas won election to the U.S. House of Representatives in 1842.

 After decisively winning re-election in August 1844, Douglas campaigned for Democratic presidential candidate James K. Polk.
 During one of his first campaign appearances outside of Illinois, Douglas denounced high tariff rates, saying that they constituted "an act for the oppression and plunder of the American laborer for the benefit of a few large capitalists".
-Ultimately, Polk defeated Whig nominee Henry Clay in the 1844 presidential election.
+Ultimately, Polk narrowly defeated Whig nominee Henry Clay in the close 1844 presidential election.
 Douglas strongly supported the annexation of Texas, and in May 1846 he voted to declare war on Mexico after U.S. and Mexican forces clashed near the Rio Grande River.
 Douglas considered volunteering to serve in the war, but President Polk convinced him to remain in Congress, where he would serve as an advocate for Polk's policies.
 He was one of four Northern Democrats to vote against the Wilmot Proviso, which would have banned slavery from any land ceded by Mexico.
 Douglas instead favored extending the Missouri Compromise, which had banned slavery north of the parallel 36°30′ north in the Louisiana Purchase, to all U.S. territories, but his proposal was defeated by Northern congressmen.
 Despite being a supporter of Polk's policies, he voted against the Walker Tariff.